National Immigration Administration

 The National Immigration Administration (NIA), alternatively known as the Exit and Entry Administration of the People's Republic of China (for mainland China's regional border controls with Hong Kong, Macau, and Taiwan), is a sub-ministry-level executive agency administrated by the Ministry of Public Security.
-The administration is responsible for coordinating and formulating immigration policies and their implementation, border control (and border patrol along with drug interdiction), administering foreigners’ stay, management on refugees and nationality, taking the lead in coordinating the administering of foreigners who illegally enter, stay or are employed in China, and the repatriation of illegal immigrants.
+The administration is responsible for coordinating and formulating immigration policies and their implementation, border control (and border patrol along with drug interdiction), administering foreigners' stay, management on refugees and nationality, taking the lead in coordinating the administering of foreigners who illegally enter, stay or are employed in China, and the repatriation of illegal immigrants.
 The NIA is also responsible for manning border checkpoints.

 In 2025, the NIA had an annual budget of 62,567,100,300 Renminbi.

 History

 In July 1998, nine cities including Beijing, Tianjin, Shanghai, Guangzhou, Shenzhen, Zhuhai, Xiamen, Haikou, and Shantou established the entry-exit border checkpoints, which were vertically led by the Ministry of Public Security Exit and Entry Bureau.
 In 2011, according to the Central Office document on the "approval on the adjustment of Beijing in seven vocational institutions specifications preparing Frontier Guard Inspection Station" (Central Office Document No. 54), Shenzhen FGIS and seven other professional Frontier Inspection Station Specifications adjusted from the deputy department level to the main department level with the institutional affiliation and staffing remaining unchanged.

 Prior to the 2018 People's Armed Police reform, the People's Armed Police Border Defense Corps (武警边防部队 (Wǔjǐng Biānfáng Bùdùi)), more commonly known as the Ministry of Public Security Border Defense Corps (公安边防部队) due to it being a Ministry of Public Security Active Service Force, was formerly China's primary border patrol force overseen by the Ministry of Public Security Border Control Department.

-After the 2018 people's armed police reforms, the Ministry of Public Security Exit and Entry Bureau and Ministry of Public Security Border Control Department (with the People's Armed Police Border Defense Corps) merged to form the national immigration administration in April 2, 2018, with the latter's personnel becoming part of the People's Police.
+After the 2018 people's armed police reforms, the Ministry of Public Security Exit and Entry Bureau and Ministry of Public Security Border Control Department (with the People's Armed Police Border Defense Corps) merged to form the national immigration administration on April 2, 2018, with the latter's personnel becoming part of the People's Police.

 On April 1, 2021, with the approval of the Central Committee of the Chinese Communist Party, the National Immigration Management Agency will use its own flag and logo from April 2, 2021, onward.